Categories

 • Salt and ground black pepper

 2. For crispy onion topping: Line cookie sheet with parchment paper.
-Thinly slice 1 onion (1 heaping cup).
-In medium bowl mix together flaxseed, 1/4 teaspoon salt and 1/4 teaspoon pepper then add in onions to coat and let rest 5 minutes to absorb.
+In medium bowl mix together flaxseed, 1/4 teaspoon salt and 1/4 teaspoon pepper then add in sliced onions to coat and let rest 5 minutes to absorb.
 Gently spread onions on cookie sheet and bake 15 minutes.
 Let cool.

 3. Steam green beans in saucepan or microwave according to package directions.
-Do not overcook.
-Drain (consider using liquid elsewhere) and place beans in casserole.
+Green beans should not be overcooked; slightly undercooked is fine.
+Drain (consider using liquid elsewhere).

-5. Pour gravy-veg mix over green beans in the baking dish.
-Scatter the baked onions then almonds over the top.
-Bake uncovered 20 minutes.
+5. Spoon the skillet mix into the prepared baking dish.
+Scatter the baked onions then optional almonds over the top, cover loosely with foil and back 20 minutes.
+Remove foil and bake uncovered another 10 minutes.

-Note: Instead of Step 2, use most of a canister of French’s Original Crispy Fried Onions (or similar) to sprinkle with almonds before baking.
-Only 1 onion for the mushroom gravy is needed then.
+• Note: Instead of Step 2, use most of a canister of French’s Original Crispy Fried Onions (or similar) to scatter on top before baking.
+Only 1 onion for the mock mushroom soup is needed then.

 Mashed Potatoes with Brown Gravy